 As you approach the door of the property make sure you have an exit route and if things turn nasty use it.
 Look out for dogs, weapons, everything and anything.
 I do go inside the house when invited, but, it is only when I am certain that there will be no repercussions.
 Remember when the front door closes, so does your escape route.
 If the person you are serving starts squaring up, becomes threatening, walk away in a controlled manner, keep a glance on the persons posture and eyes.
 I don’t try to throw the papers into the hallway or onto the ground anymore as the chances of serious confrontations are thereby greatly increased.
 If you are followed beyond the boundary of the property choose, “Flight”, back to your car, rather than, “Fight”.
 Pop the papers into the letterbox a couple of hours later when things have calmed down, or return with a burly colleague.
 The Police or the PCSO will attend with you if you let them know a, “Breach of the peace”, is anticipated.
 Don’t be a, “Hero”, basically.

 I realize that I have missed out a lot of tips, but, my final piece of advice is that the best way to avoid the pitfalls of process serving is to build up your own experience and expertise.
 Good luck!

-Kevin Regan of Burton Regan Detective Bureau (Celebrating 25 years as a front line professional private investigator and process server on: 8th June 2013), Vicarage Chambers, 9 Park Square East, Leeds, LS1 2LH.
+Kevin Regan of Burton Regan Limited (Celebrating 30 years as a front line professional private investigator and process server on: 8th June 2019), Vicarage Chambers, 9 Park Square East, Leeds, LS1 2LH.